barracudanetworks/ngf-automation/contrib/azure/python/multi_ip_object_rewrites/README.md

 6. Once complete you can test this by failing over, you can view the dynamic objects and their IP's in Firewall > Forwarding Firewall Rules > Networks > Dynamic

 7. Finally to use these for an outbound NAT, create a Connection Object referencing this new Single IP dynamic object and use that in the ruleset.

+#Troubleshooting
+This script will write logs into /phion0/logs/multi_ip_replace.log